fengalin/raspdac-on-osmc/README.md

 [Modify how things are displayed](#conf_display) if you want to change this message.

+I modified the default behaviour so that the OLED display doesn't switch to screen saver mode while playing music.
+This allows reading the song title and duration.
-If you want to discard the screen saver mode while playing music (from the LCDproc add-on screen you reached just above):
+If you want to revert to the addon's original behaviour, proceed as follows (from the LCDproc add-on screen you reached just above):
 1. Select **Configure**
 2. From **Behaviour**, move right
-3. Move down and un-select **Switch to screen saver mode while playing music**
+3. Move down and check **Switch to screen saver mode while playing music**
 4. Move down and select **OK**

 ## <a name='ir_receiver'></a>Configure an Infrared Remote Control